Flight (2012 film): Plot

-Nicole decides to separate from Whip after he fails to stay sober and he spontaneously drives to the home of his ex-wife and son, both of whom resent him.
-Hounded by the media, he stays with Charlie until the NTSB hearing, vowing not to drink.
-The night before the hearing, Charlie and Hugh move Whip to a guarded hotel room with no alcohol.
-He finds the door to an adjacent room unlocked and raids the minibar there.
+Nicole and Whip have a fight about his drinking, and she leaves.
+Feeling guilty, Whip drives to the home of his ex-wife and son, both of whom resent him.
+As media scrutiny intensifies before an NTSB hearing, Charlie and Hugh move Whip to a guarded hotel room with no alcohol so he can sober up.
+Whip finds the door to an adjacent room unlocked and with a full minibar.
+Although he initially attempts to resist, Whip succumbs to temptation and goes on a severe drinking binge.